uargh/wp_lopa/wp_lopa/readme.txt

 == Description ==

 This will give you an advanced pagination to distribute your link-juice more evenly across your paginated paged.
-It also provides a better choice of navigation to the user tio explore and find your content.
+It also provides a better choice of navigation to the user to explore and find your content.

-You can turn the pagination on/off seperately for:
+You can turn the pagination on/off separately for:

 *	homepage
 *	search results